sage-code/maj/nouns.md

 * Papa = father
 * Khpitan = captain

+## Invariant nouns

+There are some nouns that you can not count.
+These nouns have volume and mass but do not represent individual objects.
+These nouns end with a consonant.

+* Some materials that can have weight but you can not count
+* Loquids that you can measure volume for but you can not count
+* Gases that you can measure volume for but you can not count

 ## Proper nouns

 Proper noun use uppercase to represent names.

 * CHICAGO   = The city of Chicago
 * SANA      = Santa Claus

-Things, titles and events start with uppercase when represent names.
+Things, titles and events start with uppercase.

 * Crimys    = Christmas
 * Maj       = Language Maj
 * Khpitan   = Captain
+* Abora     = Tree
+* Qerda     = Pig

 ## Prefix preposition

 Sometimes we use a preposition determinant as prefix to create a new meaning for words:

-* ban  = not  - create antonyms
+* kan  = not  - create antonyms
 * nam  = for  - specify purpose / person
 * ati  = anti - against / opposite
 * eko  = acho - environment friendly / organic